Research Mentor Programs

 The Summer Fellowship Award Program is designed to recognize PhD students conducting research related to scleroderma.
 The program will encourage and foster the next generation of researchers by cultivating students’ early interests in working to discover the cause and cure of scleroderma.
 Students may submit a proposal on research relevant to adult or pediatric scleroderma.

 Annually one recipient will be awarded the Dr. Arnold Postlethwaite Summer Fellowship.
-The endowed memorial fellowship was established by the family of Dr. Arnold Postlethwaite and honor’s his career as a scleroderma specialist and his 22-year relationship with the National Scleroderma Foundation’s Medical & Scientific Advisory Board and support group leader.
+The endowed memorial fellowship was established by the family of Dr. Arnold Postlethwaite and honors his career as a scleroderma specialist, his 22-year relationship with the National Scleroderma Foundation’s Medical & Scientific Advisory Board and his role as a support group leader.

 Learn more about eligibility and other details, download the fellowship instructions and the application.